Stocks Sputter Ahead Of Fed Chiefs Speech - UrduPoint

 Stocks Sputter Ahead Of Fed Chief's Speech

-New York, (UrduPoint / Pakistan Point News - 23rd Aug, 2024) Stock markets wobbled on Thursday as investors await a highly-anticipated speech by US Federal Reserve chief Jerome Powell, hoping he will drop more clues about an expected interest rate cut.
+Paris, (UrduPoint / Pakistan Point News - 22nd Aug, 2024) Stock markets wobbled on Thursday as investors await a highly-anticipated speech by US Federal Reserve chief Jerome Powell, hoping he will drop more clues about an expected interest-rate cut.

 The Dow, the broader S&P 500 and the tech-heavy Nasdaq had all opened on the right foot, extending gains from the previous day, but faltered later in the morning.